eboer1/Thesis_Emiel_2025/Deformable ProtoPNet/README.txt

 -num_prototypes is an integer indicating the number of prototypes to use (must be a multiple of the number of classes in the dataset)
--incorrect_class_connection is the value incorrect class connections are initialized to -deformable_conv_hidden_channels is the integer number of hidden channels to use on offset prediction branch -rand_seed is an integer setting the random seed to use for this experiment
+-incorrect_class_connection is the value incorrect class connections are initialized to -deformable_conv_hidden_channels is the integer number of hidden channels to use on offset prediction branch -rand_seed is an integer setting the random seed to use for this experiment.

-Recommended values for all arguments on CUB_200 can be found in run.sh

 Instructions for finding the nearest prototypes to a test image:
 1. Run local_analysis.py and supply the following arguments: